A 12-year-old child. Raped by 17 Men. For 7 months. In a Gated Community.

 1)We have Security Guards at the Gate and at many places around the Complex.
 That is sufficient Security.

 2) Security Equipment – e.g., Security Cameras, Biometric Registration of workers etc. – these are good to have but probably an avoidable expense.

-3) Our Apartment complex is still not fully Occupied, we will invest in necessary Security Equipments once it gets fully occupied.
+3) Our Apartment complex is still not fully Occupied, we will invest in necessary Security Equipment once it gets fully occupied.

-This specific Crime Incident – where SECURITY GUARDS THEMSELVES WERE THE CULPRITS, completely puts Illusion #1 to its reality.
+This specific Crime Incident – where SECURITY GUARDS THEMSELVES WERE THE CULPRITS, completely breaks Illusion #1 and shows the ruthless reality.

 To make a Gated Community truly Secure, 3 Elements must work together.

 - People – Security Agency, Managing Committee of Association, Residents

 1) Install CCTV Cameras at all relevant points within the community.
 At a minimum cover all the relatively ISOLATED areas.
 Here are some of the isolated areas most prone to possible crime:Inside Elevators (Children are often alone with delivery boys, workers etc.)